From Stony Brook to the world: LI prep school thinking global

 Meanwhile, the program in Los Angeles will be based at the R.O.C.K.
 (Reaching Out Christ's Kingdom) church, a multi-ethnic congregation that is part of the Reformed Church of America.

-"A lot of kids in our communities are brilliant, gifted, talented, academically, athletics, arts…" but don’t always have the opportunity to thrive, said Peter Watts, founding pastor of the church near the Historic West Adams and Pico Union neighborhood.
+"A lot of kids in our communities are brilliant, gifted, talented, academically, athletics, arts…" but don’t always have the opportunity to thrive, said Peter Watts, founding pastor of the church near the historic West Adams and Pico Union neighborhoods.

 The students will study from 8 a.m. to 3 p.m., with the help of an instructor, and then engage in extracurricular activities.
 One possibility is joining a rowing club in Los Angeles, potentially setting up some students to win crew scholarships to top colleges, Watts said.